offlinesec/offlinesec-client/README.md

 5. Find your downloaded report in Downloads folder.
 Enjoy.

 ## Use Cases
-1. SAP Security Notes Analysis (Vulnerabilities Check)
+1. Missed SAP Security Notes (Unpatched SAP security vulnerabilities) Installing security patches on the SAP platform is critical for ensuring the integrity, confidentiality, and availability of your SAP environment.
+Here are the main reasons why security patches are essential for SAP systems:
+* Protection from cyberattacks.
+Mitigating the Risk of Exploitation of Known Vulnerabilities
+* Compliance with industry regulations (GDPR, HIPAA, SOX, ...)
+* Safeguarding sensitive business data in SAP (financial records, customer information, intellectual property, ...)
+* Preventing downtime and system disruptions.
+Sometimes it helps maintain System Stability and Performance
+* Protecting Against Data Breaches

+The following report options are available:
+* one system - offlinesec_sap_notes
+* multi systems - offlinesec_sec_notes

+The report (excel spreadsheet) will contain:
+* Information about missed sap security notes for SAP systems.
+Our knowledge base is constantly updated and contain all SAP security notes released since 2015.
+The Offline Security Knowledgebase contains definitions for ABAP, JAVA, Kernel(ABAP,JAVA,WD), Business Object, Host Agent software.
+* Charts about the most critical findings and general statistic
+* For single system mode (offlinesec_sap_notes) VBS automation for ABAP system is available
+* The implementation status and progress status from the SNOTE transaction (if the note was downloaded to the system)
+* The info about available workaround and public exploits for security notes
+* SLA violation for system patching if the note was released a long time ago (need to set SLA rules)
+* the API to integrate with SIEM or VM is already available

+Anonymised on the client side (the info doesn't leave your laptop):
+* System Names (SIDs)
+* Usernames who implemented patches (sap notes)

+What else:
 * [How to prepare data and request report](./docs/how_to_prepare_sap_softs.md)
 * [Report example](./docs/sap_security_notes_report.md)
-* Our knowledge base is constantly updated and contain all SAP security notes released in 2015-2023.
-You can find the date of last loaded SAP Security Note in your report.
-* since version 1.0.29 SAP Business Object systems are supported
-* since version 1.0.30 SAP JAVA systems are supported
-* since version 1.1.0 Offlinsec tool supports multi-system scan
-* since version 1.1.0 Offlinesec tool supports last patch day scan
-* since version 1.1.2 the API to integrate with SIEM or VM is available in Offlinesec tool

 2. Profile Parameters/Compliance Analysis (SAP Security Baseline Checks) (Available since version 1.0.12)